fpscloud/Identity-Authentication/README.md

 **Resource URL** - `#GET` - https://authservice.fpsinc.com/api/v2/{tenant_id}/identity/passcode/{key}

-**Description:**  Verify the trust created by the customer by passing the pass key which was prompted / shared by customer.
+**Description:**  Verify the trust created by the customer by using the pass key which was prompted/shared by customer.
 This API has to be integrated with CRM or Any other application used to store the customer's information.

  **Authorization:** 	Enter your API key the format x-api-key <API_KEY>
 			In: header